AdarshR-M/SoC-2022-Astro-ML/README.md

 We had one final assignment where we had a huge data set of redshifts, maginitudes in various bands (V,B,I etc).
 We had to classify the objects into Stars, Galaxies and QSOs using **decision trees and random forests** using **sklearn** : [Final Astronomy Application](https://github.com/AdarshR-M/SoC-2022-Astro-ML/blob/main/Astronomy%20Application/Classification_of_AstroObjects.ipynb).

+## The way ahead ...
+Till here we have learnt the basics of ML and applied it to a simple astronomical context.
+Astronomy has many more interesting senarios!!
+For example, trying to identify if a candidate star has a planet orbiting or trying to identify whether an object is a pulsar or FRB or neither, by analysing their light curves.